caciulla/caciulla.github.io/_posts/2022-09-08-amaro-project.markdown

 This site was written locally on VS code using a hugo theme, similar to the RC Fabricación project.

-In this project I learned how to write the YAML from scratch rather than copying the example site from the hugo theme which much cleaner code.
+In this project I wrote the YAML from scratch rather than copying the example site from the hugo theme which created much cleaner code.
 I found that rewarding.
-And I learned how to better utilize the GitHub desktop.
+I also learned how to better utilize the GitHub desktop.

-As an amaro enthusiast, I had fun working on this project and hope this little website goes on to help someone in need of a quick crash course on amaro in the future.
+I had fun working on this project as an amaro enthusist and hope this little website will help someone in need of a quick crash course on amaro in the future.

 Please find the website [here](https://amaro.pages.dev/)